Search This Blog

 Laying two tons of grass sods with a little help from a Hilux.

-Anyways, it took a long time to pick out all those slips from the thorny bushes into which they had blown.
-The Hilux's repuation and high resale values meant I kept meeting up with newer models of this bakkie on other farms and I'll grant them this: few drivetrains can idle up inclines like a Hilux does, as I wrote here.
+Moving on in life, the Hilux's repuation and high resale values meant I kept meeting up with newer models on other farms and I'll admit, few drivetrains can idle up inclines like a Hilux does, as I wrote here.
 But as I learned on that "sports' cool" camp, I am no team player, which all Hilux drivers have to be before being allowed into the pack.

 1976 Toyota Corolla 1.6